 As a healthcare practitioner you are probably often asked about thrush.
 Thrush is a fungal/yeast infection which can be oral (causing white patches and sometimes pain in the mouth) or vaginal (causing itching or soreness around the vagina and vulva).
 Men can contract genital thrush as well, but it is much more common in women.
 Traditional medical treatment involves anti-fungal creams, pessaries or pills.

-The yeast causing thrush is called Candida, and is usually the species Candida albicans.
+The yeast causing thrush is called Candida, and is usually the species Candida albicans (head over to the Probiotics Learning Lab to find out more).
 Candida occurs naturally within the intestines, mouth, skin and vagina of most people - yet problems occur when this yeast is able to overgrow, in which case thrush can occur.
 Candida is thought to overgrow when the body's balance of good and bad bacteria is disrupted.
 This disruption may occur due to factors such as antibiotics, hormonal changes including pregnancy, and by a disruption of the natural pH balance of the vagina caused by factors such as scented intimate products and soaps.
 Thrush is not commonly known as an STD but it may sometimes be passed on from one sexual partner to another.

-Whilst probiotics may not be a quick acting cure for thrush, optimising one's friendly bacteria with probiotics should help to maintain a healthy balance of beneficial flora in the gut, and thereby reduce the ability of pathogenic yeasts like Candida to overgrow.
+Whilst probiotics may not be a quick acting cure for thrush, studies have shown that optimising one's friendly bacteria with probiotics could help to maintain a healthy balance of beneficial flora in the gut, thereby reducing the ability of pathogenic yeasts like Candida to overgrow.
 A number of clinical trials show in particular two probiotic strains, Lactobacillus reuteri RC-14® and Lactobacillus rhamnosus GR-1® have been hugely helpful in supporting health in those with thrush, significantly reducing the incidence of thrush infections developing.
 These two strains of natural bacteria, L. reuteri RC-14® and L. rhamnosus GR-1®, are some of the most researched probiotics to date, and are certainly the most researched in terms of women's intimate health.
-These two strains are now available in OptiBac Probiotics 'For women'.

 Can probiotics cause thrush?